SheffieldMLtracking/btviewer/README.md

 # btviewer

-Web app for human labelling of tracking images.
+This bee tracking viewer web app is for human labelling of tracking images.